devashishmulye/internal-monologue/README.md

 All developers get numerous random thoughts in the middle of it.
 All developers always have their terminal open.

-Internal Monologue is a single-command cli tool that enables developers to swiftly log their random unrelated thoughts with minimum cognitive diversion.
+Internal Monologue is a single-command cli tool that enables developers to swiftly log their random unrelated thoughts via their terminal with minimum cognitive diversion.
 They can then later check these thoughts in a Trello Board when they have the time.